 Center for public health systems science Launched in 2001 as the Center for Tobacco Policy Research, the new center's innovative research helps create a better understanding of how policies and organizational systems affect public health problems.
 The Center translates research findings to inform chronic disease prevention policy and improve public health practice, leading to healthier communities.

-Center for Social Development's domestic and international research focuses on building assets of individuals and families so they can invest in life goals such as homes, education, and enterprise development and thus break the cycle of poverty.
-The Center's work also explores issues of civic engagement to ensure the people of all ages and economic levels actively participate in our society.
+Center for Social Development's domestic and international research focuses on innovations, such as building assets of individuals and families so they can invest in homes, education, and enterprise.
+The Center’s work explores issues of civic engagement to ensure the people of all ages and economic levels actively participate in our society, as well as other areas of applied social scholarship.

 Center for Violence and Injury Prevention is a CDC-funded research center that pulls from multiple disciplines and partnerships to advance prevention science and develop evidence-based, real-world strategies for preventing child maltreatment, intimate partner violence, sexual violence, and suicide attempts.